zhigang-yao/group-projects/docs/fbf/index.md

 The Fixed Boundary Flows Algorithm obtains a discrete flow connecting the fixed boundary points $y_0$ and $y_1$ from the given manifold date in the ambient space.
 Each point of the flow moves along the direction of the local vector field, which is determined by the scale parameter $h$.

-Detained description and discussion can be found in the [paper](https://arxiv.org/abs/1904.11332):
+Detained description and discussion can be found in the paper: <a href="https://arxiv.org/abs/1904.11332" class="btn-href">:material-newspaper-variant-outline:</a>

 ```
 @article{yao2019fixed,